christianh814/openshift-toolbox/ipa_on_ocp/README.md

 WARNING: Your system is running out of entropy, you may experience long delays
 ```

-Just run this to speed it along (run ^c after a minute or two)
+Just run this on the node the pod is running on to speed it along (run ^c after a minute or two).
+You don't need this if you set the `TIMEOUT` long enough to where it doesn't matter

 ```
 while true; do find /; done
 ```